-The HS1 section of the defined benefit Railways Pension Scheme was closed to new entrants on 17 February 2011.
-The Group accounts for this scheme using the balance of cost approach.
-In accordance with IFRS, the service cost of pension provision relating to the period, together with the cost of any benefits relating to past service if the service has vested, is charged to the profit and loss account.
-A charge equal to the increase in present value of the scheme liabilities (because the benefits are closer to settlement) and a credit equivalent to the Group's long-term expected return on assets (based on the market value of the scheme assets at the start of the year), are included in the profit and loss account under interest payable and similar charges.
+The Company's section of the defined benefit Railways Pension Scheme was closed to new entrants on 17 February 2011.
+The Company accounts for this scheme using the balance of cost approach.
+In accordance with IAS, the service cost of pension provision relating to the period, together with the cost of any benefits relating to past service if the service has vested, is charged to the profit and loss account.
+A charge equal to the increase in present value of the scheme liabilities (because the benefits are closer to settlement) and a credit equivalent to the Company's long-term expected return on assets (based on the market value of the scheme assets at the start of the year), are included in the profit and loss account under interest payable and similar charges.
 The cost of providing benefits under the defined benefit plan is determined using the projected unit credit method.
-Remeasurements, comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability), are recognised immediately in the statement of financial position with a corresponding debit or credit to retained earnings through OCI in the period in which they occur.
+Remeasurements, comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability), are recognised immediately in the balance sheet with a corresponding debit or credit to retained earnings through OCI in the period in which they occur.
 Remeasurements are not reclassified to profit or loss in subsequent periods.